shayn1234/cloudify-nodecellar-example/README.md

 - A NodeJS Server
 - A Javascript Application

+It includes a policy file which describes which relationships and tags to secure
+ - Each node can have a tag associated with it e.g. vpn-server, web-server or database tags
+ - There is a policy file which describes which relationships to secure
+ - There is a new workflow that goes over the relationships and consults the policy file and by going on a relation by relation checks if it appears in the policy and if yes secures the relationship both on the source and the target.
+ - Securing the relationship includes vpn tunnels to vpn servers on a vpn-target relationship and security ports / IP tables rules on application mapping connections inside the DC (data center) or cloud

 The first thing you'll need to do is
 [install the Cloudify CLI](http://docs.getcloudify.org/latest/intro/installation/).
 <br>